10,000-Year Chinese Lunar Calendar

-More than 99% of traditional Chinese 10,000 Calendars for Chinese Astrology published from China, Taiwan or Hong Kong confuse people to look for their Bazi, Chinese Astrology Birth Chart.
+More than 99% of traditional Chinese Ten-Thousand-Year Calendars published in China, Taiwan or Hong Kong confuse people to look for their Chinese Astrology Birth Charts.
 This is because those books are organized by lunar months.

 Chinese Astrology was developed since thousand years ago.
 China didn't use solar calendar until late Ming Dynasty.
 Therefore, Chinese were told that the Bazi is from the Chinese Lunar Calendar.
 But the fact is that Chinese Astrology is only related to the sun, not moon.
 The astrology months are from solar segment months, not lunar months.
 The astrology days are Stem-Branch Day, which is nothing to do with moon.
 The following is the chart of Chinese Astrology Months.
 More detail is at The Theory of Chinese Lunar Calendar.